haskell-mafia/loom/loom-site/how/projector.md

   Declaring normal html attributes is fine.

-- `class="{...}"`
+- `class="{{...}}"`

-  Attribute strings can also can expressions, which can only return "String" values and not "Html" (which makes sense if you think about how hml works).
+  Attribute strings can also be expressions, which can only return "String" values and not "Html" (which makes sense if you think about how html works).
+  This double-curly (`{{ ... }}`) here in the _attribute_ means something
+  that takes a string and gives you a string as a result; this double-curly will crop up again below as meaning something different.

 - `case size of`